bahrus/xtal-sip/README.md

 ## Preemptive Loading

-If we working on a device with sufficient memory and other resources, perhaps we don't want to wait to discover an active custom element, and want to just load the dependencies ahead of time.
+If we are working on a device with sufficient memory and other resources, perhaps we don't want to wait to discover an active custom element, and want to just load the dependencies ahead of time.
 Yet we do want to take advantage of the mapping fallback system this library provides.
-You can use the premptiveImport function:
+You can use the preemptiveImport function:

 ```JavaScript
 preemptiveImport( ['yourScope_your-element_1', () => import('@yourScope/your-element.js'), '//unpkg.com/@yourScope/your-element-1.js?module'] );